raviq/Simultra/README.md

 └───utils/
         *.h *.c *.cpp            // Debug, log, geometrical calculations, etc.
 │
-└───MapGraphics/                 // Required to build libMapGraphics
+└───mapgraphics/                 // Required to build/link to libMapGraphics │
+└───readosm/                     // Required to build/link to libreadosm
 ```

 To build MapGraphics and generate `libMapGraphics` run